biocatiit/website/content/scihi/2007_muscle_fiber.rst

         understanding of athletic performance.

-        The researchers gleaned these insights into muscle function by using the Bio-CAT beamline to study a key muscle protein called myosin.
+        The researchers gleaned these insights into muscle function by using the BioCAT beamline to study a key muscle protein called myosin.
 The group characterized the interaction of myosin with actin, another protein found in muscle.
 Actin and myosin are arranged within muscle fibers